-Coordinate environmental protection programs (in conjunction with the Office of General Counsel) and assist site-wide organizations with environmental compliance positions as needed.
+Coordinate environmental protection programs (in conjunction with the Office of General Counsel) and assist site-wide organizations with environmental compliance positions, as needed.

 - 4. Environmental Management System (EMS) Coordinator - a.
 Identify and maintain the environmental aspects of activities, products and services within the defined scope of the environmental management system.
 This "environmental aspects list" identifies activities, products, and services, within the scope of the EMS, which can impact the environment.
 Identify those aspects that have been evaluated as being "significant environmental impacts." - b.
 Facilitate the annual review and approval of the site EMS policy with the designated DOE-SR Environmental Quality Management Division EMS program manager. - c.
-Interface with other site organizations and designated points of contact to facilitate integration of EMS activities.
+Interface with other site organizations and designated points of contact to facilitate integration of EMS activities. - d.

-- d.
 Measure and report progress toward meeting the EMS objectives and targets as agreed upon by Senior Management. - e.
-Support the RI&ES Director to ensure the triennial formal audit is scheduled, appropriately scoped, conducted, results documented, corrective action plans developed, corrective actions/opportunities for improvement are captured within the site commitment tracking system and pursued to closure, - f.
-Conduct an annual evaluation/assessment of the SRNS EMS and maintain respective records in accordance with site record and document management procedures.
-Enter results of evaluation/assessment into site commitment tracking system to ensure closure of identified action items.

-5. Environmental Compliance Authority (ECA)
+Support the RI&ES Director to ensure the triennial formal audit is scheduled, appropriately scoped, conducted, results documented, corrective action plans developed, corrective actions/opportunities for improvement are captured within the site commitment tracking system and pursued to closure. - f.
+Conduct evaluations/assessments of the SRNS EMS and maintain respective records in accordance with site record and document management procedures.
+Enter results of evaluation/assessment into site commitment tracking system to ensure closure of identified action items. - 5.
+Environmental Compliance Authority (ECA) - a.
+Have a working knowledge of their facility operations and processes providing direct day-to-day environmental support to the facilities/project line organizations. - b.
+Have a working knowledge of the environmental regulations applicable to their facility(s)/project(s).

-- a.
-Have a working knowledge of their facility operations and processes providing direct day-to-day environmental support to the facilities/project line organizations - b.
-Have a working knowledge of the environmental regulations applicable to their facility(s)/project(s) - c.
-Assist their organization in ensuring compliance with all applicable Federal, State and local environmental regulations, DOE Orders and environmental procedures - d.
-Identify, interpret and implement environmental compliance requirements as applicable to their facility(s)/project(s) - e.
-Ensure timely submittal of environmental regulatory documentation and permit applications - f.
-Communicate with other facilities/projects on environmental-related issues, as applicable - g.
-Identify environmental protection improvement opportunities - h.
-Develop the necessary environmental compliance position(s) for their facility(s) In conjunction with SMEs

-6. Environmental Regulatory Subject Matter Expert (SME)

-- a.
-Provide the interpretation of environmental regulations as part of program management - Have an in-depth knowledge of Federal, State and local environmental regulations, DOE Orders and associated guidance and background information in their assigned media category - Develop positions and negotiate with regulators to secure interpretations necessary and/or desirable for site programs with concurrence from DOE and affected programs - d.
-Develop and implement compliance programs to facilitate site consistency - e.
-Develop and implement reporting systems for data information required by regulatory agencies

-- f.
-Have a working knowledge of site facilities affected by their assigned media category - g.
-Develop policies and strategies to assist operating organizations in protecting the environment - h.
-Serve as media primary point of contact with regulatory agencies - Work with the ECAs to develop the necessary environmental compliance strategy(ies) for their facility(s)/project(s)
+- c.
+Assist their organization in ensuring compliance with all applicable Federal, State and local environmental regulations, DOE Orders and environmental procedures. - d.
+Identify, interpret and implement environmental compliance requirements as applicable to their facility(s)/project(s). - e.
+Ensure timely submittal of environmental regulatory documentation and permit applications. - f.
+Communicate with other facilities/projects on environmental-related issues, as applicable. - g.
+Identify environmental protection improvement opportunities. - h.
+Develop the necessary environmental compliance position(s) and strategies for their facility(s) in conjunction with RI&ES SMEs. - 6.
+Environmental Regulatory Subject Matter Expert (SME) - a.
+Provide the interpretation of environmental regulations as part of program management. - b.
+Have an in-depth knowledge of Federal, State and local environmental regulations, DOE Orders and associated guidance and background information in their assigned media category. - c.
+Develop positions and negotiate with regulators to secure interpretations necessary and/or desirable for site programs with concurrence from DOE and affected programs. - d.
+Develop and implement compliance programs to facilitate site consistency. - e.
+Develop and implement reporting systems for data information required by regulatory agencies. - f.
+Have a working knowledge of site facilities affected by their assigned media category. - g.
+Develop policies and strategies to assist operating organizations in protecting employees and the environment. - h.
+Serve as media primary point of contact with regulatory agencies. - Identify environmental protection improvement opportunities and supporting/performing environmental program assessments/audits/ appraisals, including coordinating, when appropriate, environmental program assessments conducted by DOE, EPA, SCDHEC, and other such responsible organizations. - j.
+Recommend work or processes be stopped immediately upon observance of actual or imminent hazard to the environment.
+Such action must be taken by contacting the facility management having immediate jurisdiction over the work/process. - k.
+Work with the ECAs and operating departments to develop the necessary environmental compliance strategy(ies) for their facility(s)/project(s), evaluate environmental concerns and devise methods of correction/ mitigation, and evaluate the environmental impact potential of new materials, processes, or facilities.